 Drunk driving is a major problem here in Atlantic City, throughout New Jersey, and across the country.
 In 2016 there were over 10,000 car accident fatalities in the United States related to drunk driving and 137 of those fatalities occurred here in New Jersey.
 Even scarier is that those fatality numbers are significantly smaller than the number of drunk driving accident injuries that occur each year.
-Our Atlantic City DUI accident attorneys represent DUI accident victims because we want to see victims and their families secure the compensation that they deserve and we want to see that drivers who have chosen to drink and drive and those who recklessly contributed to their condition and actions are held accountable.
+Our DUI accident attorneys represent DUI accident victims because we want to see victims and their families secure the compensation that they deserve and we want to see that drivers who have chosen to drink and drive and those who recklessly contributed to their condition and actions are held accountable.

 Liability for DUI accidents

 New Jersey is tough on drunk driving.
 Not only can the drunk driver be responsible for accident injuries, but in some circumstances, alcohol providers can be held liable as well.
 See below for a brief overview of potentially liable parties.

 The driver in a DUI accident generally will face criminal charges and proceedings for his or her drinking and driving crime.
 A criminal conviction may help to punish the driver and deter him or her from committing the same crime again, but that does not help accident victims.
 Civil actions are available so that victims may seek compensation from the driver that caused their injuries.